reconbot/arc-plugin-esbuild/readme.md

 There is a sample application located under `sample-app/`. `cd` into that directory, `npm install` and you can run locally via `arc sandbox` or deploy to the internet via `arc deploy`.

+## ⚠️ Known Issues

+### Order of Arc Plugins Matter

+**You probably want to list this plugin last under the `@plugins` section of your `app.arc` because plugins are executed in the order that they appear in your application manifest**.
+If you run this plugin before another plugin that creates Lambdas, then the Lambda function code from the plugin will not be bundled.

+### Mixing and Matching JS and TS `entryFile`s

+Mixing and matching JS and TS index files wont work.
+The `entryFile` must be the same for all functions.